exoplatform/exo-documentation/docs/ManageTasks.rst

 .. _SearchTaskFilterField:

-Search for a task using the Filter field
+Finding a task using the Filter field
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To use the first alternative .i.e. the filter field, you just need to type a keyword in the field.
 The returned results correspond to tasks containing the keyword in the